-Keri’s story – a missed miscarriage
+Keri’s story: a missed miscarriage and natural management

-I feel I can’t really talk about it as miscarriage is such a taboo subject, yet 1 in 4 pregnancies end in miscarriage…that’s a lot of people not talking.
+I feel I can’t really talk about it as miscarriage is such a taboo subject, yet 1 in 4 pregnancies end in miscarriage… that’s a lot of people not talking.

 In November 2014 I suffered a Missed Miscarriage, where the baby dies but you carry on carrying it and your body continues to think it’s pregnant.
-It’s something I read about and thought God I really hope that never happens to me, it would be horrendous…and then I actually did go through it.
+It’s something I read about and thought God I really hope that never happens to me, it would be horrendous… and then I actually did go through it.

 I found out I was pregnant just a few weeks after accepting my job offer.
 I was scared, and it put some pressure on our marriage but eventually we grew used to the idea.
 I started to actually look forward to my son having a playmate.
 I started to make plans like you do.